Varnani/pywd2015-qt5/README.md

 python -m pip install PyQT5
 ```

-PyWD2015 has not been tested no Windows 11 yet.
+PyWD2015 has not been tested on Windows 11 yet.

 ## Getting Started